mauser001/Eth2Overwatch/README.md

     + Latest
       + Checked: The latest Prysm version is used
       + Not checked: Enter the version you want to use.
 The tool will try to download it if not available in the folder.
-  + Hide cmd:
-    + Checked: Process runs in the background
-    + Not checked: cmd window running the Beacon chain process will be visible
-  + Executlabe folder path: Path where the prysm.bat is located
+  + Executlabe folder path: Path where the beacon-chain executable is located
   + Data path: Path where the eth2 chain data should be stored
-  + Additional commands: Additional command line parameters for calling the prysm.bat
+  + Additional commands: Additional command line parameters for calling the beacon-chain executable
   + Result window: Shows the state of the eth2 chain.
     + Green: Connection to the chain could be established and the health state is shown from: http://localhost:8080/healthz
     + Red: There was an error starting the eth2 beacon chain